airone01/ft/.github/README.md

 ### Ford

 `ford` was a quick and dirty test runner I made for my projects during the pool.
-I's now deprecated in favor of [arthur](/extra-arthur/README.md).
+I's now deprecated in favor of [Arthur](#arthur).